(See also Overview of Fractures.)

 Almost 80% require only a sling.

-Patients, particularly the elderly, should start range-of-motion exercises as soon as possible.
+Patients, particularly older patients, should start range-of-motion exercises as soon as possible.